Thursday, January 23, 2014

 Flexibility Importance

-Since I have been experiencing this pain, of course, if you know me well, I have been researching all about it.
-And I have self-diagnosed myself with having Piriformis Syndrome.
-Piriformis is a small muscle in the butt that aids in the external rotation of the hip joint and plays a big role in your movements.
 Piriformis Syndrome is a neuromuscular disorder that occurs when the sciatic nerve is compressed or irritated by this muscle causing pain, tingling and numbness in the butt and along the sciatic nerve down into the lower thigh and leg.
+The main course of treatment is loosening up this muscle by stretching.

 Flexibility and loosening up your muscles is very important to maintaining a healthy body.
 Lack of flexibility is probably one the single most important factors affecting our quality of life as we age.
 My goal is to stretch all my muscles at least twice a day.